juju/docs/src/en/commands.md

    **Summary:**

-   open the Juju GUI in the default browser
+   Open the Juju GUI in the default browser.

    **Options:**